 Michael practices municipal, land use planning, and development law.
 He has represented public and private sector clients in a wide range of matters, including municipal governance, municipal by-law compliance and enforcement, freedom of information applications, municipal conflict of interest investigations and appeals, and municipal election applications; minor variance applications and consents, official plan and zoning by-law amendments, site plan approval, and development charge appeals; plans of subdivision approvals, plans of condominium approvals, the drafting of municipal by-laws and policies, and the drafting of municipal and development agreements.

-In his free time, Michael enjoys volunteering in faith-based meal centres and emergency shelters, baking, and gardening.
+Michael enjoys volunteering in faith-based meal centres and emergency shelters, baking, and gardening in his free time.

 B.A.
 (Hons) University of Toronto